There are many famous Carmelites who have influenced generations of spiritual seekers throughout the Order's history. Here are just some of them.

 Famous Carmelites of the 20th Century include

 Offering her life for the salvation of souls and the spread of the Church, she died on 30 September 1897.
+She was 24 years old.
 She was declared a Doctor of the Church in 1997.

 Blessed Titus Brandsma, a Dutch scholar and writer who was killed in Dachau Concentration Camp because of his stance against Nazism.
 Born at Bolsward (The Netherlands) in 1881, Titus joined the Carmelite Order as a young man.
 Ordained priest in 1905, he obtained a doctorate in philosophy in Rome.
 He then taught in various schools in Holland and was named professor of philosophy and of the history of mysticism in the Catholic University of Nijmegen where he also served as Rector.
 He was noted for his constant availability to everyone and for his concern for his students for whom he collected food, clothing and blankets.